Antibiotic Eye Drops

 For antibiotic eye drops to work best:

-Antibiotic eye drops usually help symptoms get better after three days.
+Antibiotic eye drops usually improve symptoms after three days.
 Call your doctor if your symptoms don't go away.

 - Don’t use anyone else’s prescription.